draeder/millimeter/README.md

 # millimeter
-A browser shipped with built-in decentralization bootstrap servers
+A browser experiment shipped with a built-in Gun DB relay server